alemohamad/apple-tutorial-swiftui/README.md

 Instead of adding more code in this file, you’ll create a custom view that applies a mask, border, and drop shadow to the image.

+## Section 5: Use UIKit and SwiftUI Views Together

+Now you’re ready to create a map view.
+You can use the MKMapView class from MapKit to render the map.

+To use UIView subclasses from within SwiftUI, you wrap the other view in a SwiftUI view that conforms to the UIViewRepresentable protocol.
+SwiftUI includes similar protocols for WatchKit and AppKit views.